-Tension Headache Relief And Migraine Relief – What Is The Difference?
+Tension Headache Relief Toronto … And Migraine Relief – What Is The Difference?

-The type of headache you are having will often determine how much relief you can find for yourself with stretching/exercise or relief strategies.
+The type of headache you are having will often determine how much relief you can find for yourself with stretching/exercise or relief strategies – it is important to know which one you have!
 That’s right, not all headaches are created equal!
 The difference between tension-type headaches and migraines is important to know.
-Getting tension headache relief and migraine relief requires your doctor to know the difference.
+Getting tension headache relief in Toronto and migraine relief requires your doctor to know the difference.

-The international headache guidelines provide diagnostic criteria for literally dozens and dozens of different types of headaches: ranging from your typical tension-type headache to headache attributable to ingestion or inhalation of a cold stimulus and other ones that I and other physicians had never heard of and will never encounter in practice.
+The international headache guidelines provide diagnostic criteria for literally dozens and dozens of different types of headaches: ranging from your typical tension-type headache to headache attributable to ingestion or inhalation of a cold stimulus.
+There are other ones that I and other physicians had never heard of and will never encounter in practice.

-I think those of us that have suffered from headaches and migraines inherently know that there are different types of headaches that are caused by different anatomy, physiology, and triggers.
+I think those of us who have suffered from headaches and migraines inherently know that different types of headaches are caused by different anatomy, physiology, and triggers.
 The point and what I want to

 help you with is being able to self-identify what type of headache you are having so that you can initially get symptomatic relief… and then ultimately fix the underlying problem.

-The tension that you feel in your neck and shoulder muscles after a stressful situation, multiples by a few factors, can irritate the nerves of the neck and scalp to produce head pain.
+The tension you feel in your neck and shoulder muscles after a stressful situation, multiplied by a few factors, can irritate the nerves of the neck and scalp to produce head pain.
 And voila, you have a headache.

 Tension headaches and cervicogenic headaches typically are of mild-moderate intensity, feel like pressure or tightness, and are non-pulsating like a tight band around the skull.
 They usually occur bilaterally on both sides of the skull without nausea, or vomiting, can last for minutes to days, are often associated with neck pain, and perhaps most important [for you!], are not worsened by exercise!